vanzaj/tdd-pytest/docs/tdd-pytest/content/tdd-basics.md

 does the same thing as the `test_can_check_homepage()` inside `functional_test.py`:

-[^3]: "client" is a generic way to refer to applications like web browsers running on the user's side.
+[^3]: "client" is a generic way to refer to code or application running on the user's side (like web browsers) in the client-server software design model.

 ```python
 # tests/unit_test.py